CyberFlameGO/svnpython/Doc/c-api/unicode.rst

    treated as an error.
 Those bytes will not be decoded and the number of bytes that have been decoded will be stored in *consumed*.

-   .. versionadded:: 2.4

 .. cfunction:: PyObject* PyUnicode_EncodeUTF8(const Py_UNICODE *s, Py_ssize_t size, const char *errors)

-   Encode the :ctype:`Py_UNICODE` buffer of the given size using UTF-8 and return a Python string object.
+   Encode the :ctype:`Py_UNICODE` buffer of the given size using UTF-8 and return a Python bytes object.
 Return *NULL* if an exception was raised by the codec.

 .. cfunction:: PyObject* PyUnicode_AsUTF8String(PyObject *unicode)

-   Encode a Unicode object using UTF-8 and return the result as Python string object.
+   Encode a Unicode object using UTF-8 and return the result as Python bytes object.
 Error handling is "strict".
 Return *NULL* if an exception was raised by the codec.

 These are the UTF-32 codec APIs: